What is Existential OCD?

 Existential OCD Defined

-While OCD is defined by intrusive thoughts and compulsive behaviors, its subtypes are defined by the way in which these thoughts and behaviors play out.
+While OCD is defined by intrusive thoughts and compulsive behaviors, its subtypes are defined by how these thoughts and behaviors play out.

-When it comes to existential OCD (sometime referred to as “philosophical OCD”), a person will have intrusive thoughts about questions which cannot be answered.
+When it comes to existential OCD (sometimes referred to as “philosophical OCD”), a person will have intrusive thoughts about questions that cannot be answered.
 These may include questions such as:

-It’s natural for everyone to have these thoughts from time-to-time.
-However, people with existential OCD will find these thoughts to be all-consuming.
-Spending hours at a time contemplating these questions over and over again.
+It’s natural for everyone to have these thoughts from time to time.
+However, people with existential OCD will find these thoughts all-consuming.
+They may spend hours at a time contemplating these questions.

 Due to the weight of these thoughts, existential OCD often leads to other mental disorders, such as anxiety and depression.